genderkit/genderkit/_resources/capacity.md

 However, just because you have one or more of these conditions *does not* necessarily mean you lack capacity.

+### Who has capacity?

+{% capture info %}
+The following information discusses the Mental Capacity Act (2005) and Gillick competency, which are specific to England and Wales.
+Other laws apply elsewhere:
+* In Scotland, this is covered by the Adults with Incapacity (Scotland) Act (2000) and the Age of Legal Capacity (Scotland) Act (1991).
+* In Northern Ireland, the relevant law is the Mental Capacity Act (Northern Ireland) (2016), and Gillick competency has been adopted there as well.

+All of these have broadly the same criteria, though there are some differences in the specific wording.
+{% endcapture %}
+{% include regional regionalinfo=info heading="Outside of England and Wales" %}

 According to the Mental Capacity Act (2005), you have the capacity to consent to a treatment if you can do all of these things:
 * *Understand information about the decision you're making*

   If you can understand information about the consequences of deciding to have